digitalbazaar/bedrock-examples/angular-basic/README.md

 The `main.js` script is also responsible for specifying AMD dependencies that define the AngularJS components.
-Once the AMD dependencies have loaded, the script is responsible for registering the components they define with the main AngularJS module.
+Once the AMD dependencies have loaded, the script is responsible for declaring the main AngularJS module and passing it to each dependency's `register` method, which is the function they expose as their public API by convention.

 #### Routes

 The main AMD module file should contain the declaration for the routes handled by the AngularJS module.
 Generally, each route serves a single AngularJS component.
-In this case, the route for the root document `'/'` is assigned to a template in the `angular-basic.home` component:
+In this case, the route for the root document `'/'` is assigned to an inline template that instantiates the `exHome` component.
-`angular-basic/home/home.html`.
-Note that the first element in the path, `angular-basic`, corresponds with the name of the bower package as specified by the `name` property in the `bower.json` file.
-This template URL will resolve to `components/home/home.html` on the server.

 ### AngularJS Components

-In the AMD `define` function call at the top of the `main.js`, note that there is a reference to `./home/home`.
-This relative URL will be resolved to `components/home/home.js` on the server, which is a script containing the AMD module that defines the `angular-basic.home` AngularJS component.
-This component contains controllers and components for the `'/'` route.
-Components are generally defined by functional area.
-In a more advanced bedrock module, separate AMD module would define each AngularJS component.
+In the AMD `define` function call at the top of the `main.js`, note that there is a reference to `./home-component`.
+This relative URL will be resolved to `components/home-component.js` on the server, which is a script containing the AMD module that defines the `exHome` AngularJS component.
+This component will be served from the `'/'` route.
+A separate AMD module defines each AngularJS component.
+There is another component loaded by `main.js` and defined in `./show-numbers-component`.

-The controllers and components used on the home page are registered in `components/home/home.js`.
-Each controller and directive is defined by its own AMD module, which are specified as AMD dependencies.
-Note the `angular.module` declaration in this file must specify a **unique** AngularJS module name, namespaced by the parent module.

-#### Controller

-A controller is defined in `components/home/home-controller.js` and registered in `components/home/home.js`, where its AMD module file is referenced as a dependency using the relative path `./home-controller`.

-The name of the controller is found in the return of the factory function, `exHomeController` in this case.
-Note that a prefix `ex` (for `example`) is prepended to the name of the controller as a best practice.
+The name of a component is found in the `register` function, `exHome` in this case.
+Note that a prefix `ex` (for `example`) is prepended to the name of the component as a best practice.
 You should always include a prefix of at least two letters, that is based on the name of your project, to help prevent naming conflicts.
+Keep in mind that AngularJS automatically transforms the component name from camelCase to snake-case.
+Therefore, the `exHome` component is referenced in the HTML as `ex-home` and the `exShowNumbers` component is referenced in the HTML as `ex-show-numbers`.

+Note that the `templateUrl` specified by the `exHome` component uses `angular-basic` as the first element in the path.
+This corresponds to the name of the bower package as specified by the `name` property in the `bower.json` file.
+This template URL will resolve to `components/home-component.html` on the server.

-Controller definitions in bedrock modules always include the variable
+Controller definitions in components should always include the variable
 declaration:

 ```